Sodalite Properties, Facts and Photos

 Sodalite Healing Properties

-Sodalite is a stone of endurance that can be used to maximise energy even during the most challenging situations.
+Sodalite is a stone of endurance that can maximise energy even during the most challenging situations.

 It increases confidence and enhances creativity.
 Sodalite helps alleviate fear, brings clarity of mind and offers psychic protection.
-When used during meditation it deepens the state which can enhance the experience.
+When used for meditation it deepens the state, which can enhance the experience.

 Sodalite drives towards finding the truth.
 It makes it possible for you to remain true to yourself and to fight for what you believe in.